cds-snc/booking-documentation/README.md

-# PSPC documentation
+# Booking documentation

-Documenting CDS and PSPC's work to help business find Canadian public sector opportunities.
+Documenting CDS work into booking appointments with the Government of Canada.

 ## Editing the documentation